AndreyKarmanov/CxCW23/readme.md

 # Outline of Project
-Built a neural network, which reached a ROC AUC score of ~0.84 on the validation set.
+Built a neural network for Cyclica Challenge, which reached a ROC AUC score of ~0.84 on the validation set.
+The challenge was to predict drug binding sites on AlphaFold2-predicted proteins.

 ## Model Details
 The model is made up of 7 layers